Manage Test Tasks

 customFields | Present if custom fields were defined |

-Passing Data Between Tests
+Pass Data Between Tests

 A. Global Context — static values shared across all tests

 The agent supports a global context file configured by the GLOBAL_CONTEXT environment variable.
-The default path is /agent/instructions/global_context.json.
+The default path is /agent/instructions/global-context.json.
 Use this for fixed environment data such as base URLs, shared accounts, or tenant IDs.

 {